RussellShelley/MechaCar_Statistical_Analysis/README.md

-# MechaCar_Statistical_Analysis
+# MechaCar Statistical Analysis

-We are reviewing the production data for insights that may help the manufacturing team.
+We are reviewing the production data for insights that may help the manufacturing team of the new MechaCar.

 ## Linear Regression to Predict MPG
-### Overview

 We are performing multiple linear regression analysis to identify which variables in the dataset(Vehicle length, vehicle weight, spoiler angle, ground clearance,drive type) can be used to predict the mpg of MechaCar prototypes.
 ### Results
 ![MPG Summary](./Analysis/SummaryStatsMPG.png)